emackie9/aws-cli-cron/README.md

 # aws-cli-cron
-Alpine image that has aws-cli installed and runs cron.
-Mount crontabs into `/cron` directory on the docker.
+Alpine image that has [aws-cli](https://github.com/aws/aws-cli) installed and runs cron.
+- Mount AWS credentials into `/root/.aws` on the docker
+- Mount crontabs into `/cron` on the docker

 Example cron file: